 Research Project Title:

 Through SuperUROP, I hope to draw from my classes and prior UROP experiences in biological instrumentation to develop devices that allow for a better understanding of the mechanisms behind neuropsychiatric conditions.
-I hope to gain more experience in biology and mechanical engineering through this project, and I'm excited to be doing work that may lead to better clinical outcomes for the many people living with neuropsychiatric conditions.
+I hope to gain more experience in biology and electrical engineering through this project, and I'm excited to be doing work that may lead to better clinical outcomes for the many people living with neuropsychiatric conditions.